Director: Rosanne Pel

 Even removed from its unsettling context within the narrative, Eryk’s calculated attempt to play the adult in the room would still come across as obvious pretence in light of the ongoing reminders of the inner animal that pervade his rural environment.
 Light as Feathers opens with a scene of a dog breastfeeding its pups, followed by footage of a bird hatching, and the nature imagery continues as such from there, mapping out our lead’s messily intermingled desires and instincts.

 But if the local pets and farm animals reflect Eryk’s inner life, his interactions with these beasts lay bare his predatory manner.
 The film’s rape scene immediately cuts to a shot of Eryk stroking one of the neighbourhood’s many geese.
-Elsewhere, the boy plays puppeteer to a pet cat by moving its legs to the Lone Ranger theme and lifts a dog out of the water just watch it air-paddle.
+Elsewhere, the boy plays puppeteer to a pet cat by moving its legs to the Lone Ranger theme and lifts a dog out of the water just to watch it air-paddle.

 But perhaps the most telling parallel is evoked when the sequence of Eryk assisting in the de-feathering of the geese cuts to a scene of him watching Klaudia playing volleyball at school.
 To Eryk, the young object of his fixation is something to ‘take care’ of, even against her own wishes.
 We see this when he tries to pressure Klaudia into letting him make her a sandwich, perhaps trying to convince himself more than her that his intentions are good.